HPC-NEAU/HNF-DTI/data/readme.md

 ### Benchmark Datasets

-The gold standard public benchmark dataset obtained from http://web.kuicr.kyoto-u.ac.jp/supp/yoshi/drugtarget/, which was built by Yamanishi et al [13].
+The gold standard public benchmark dataset obtained from http://web.kuicr.kyoto-u.ac.jp/supp/yoshi/drugtarget/, which was built by Yamanishi.

 The datasets have four categories of subsets Ion channels (IC), G-protein-coupled receptors (GPCR), Enzymes, and Nuclear receptors (NR).